 By making ripples across local and industry press sources, our expert Edinburgh PR team ensured further positive attention within charity circles and across the Capital for SKFF and spread the word of just how grateful the charity is for every donation it receives.

-This notable representation in the press, both in print and online, was achieved as part of Holyrood Partnership’s ongoing PR work with the Sick Kids Friends Foundation.
+This notable representation in the press, both in print and online, was achieved as part of Holyrood PR’s ongoing PR work with the Sick Kids Friends Foundation.
 Using our multi-award winning skills, we are able to produce regular and far-reaching commentary such as this for all our clients.

 Get in touch with our Edinburgh based PR agency to see what we can do for you.
 Get the ball rolling by calling 0131 561 2244 or by using the handy form below: